 So except you are Albert Einstein you should have a price tag on your clothes so as not to mistake the prices.

-4. Meet your Customers
+4. Sell your Customers

 My best advice here first is to sell to family and friends because you need all the encouragement to keep on with the business.
 So meet your mum, dad, aunt, brother, friend anyone that you know likes fashion, falls under what you sell and sell to them.